algattik/terraform-azure-pipelines-starter/README.md

 The Terraform state is managed in a Azure Storage backend.
 Note that this backend contains secrets in cleartext.

+## Getting started

+In `infrastructure/terraform/variables.tf`, change the `appname` default value from `starterterraform` to a globally unique name.

 ## Azure DevOps pipeline

 Install the [Terraform extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks).